FrancoStino/commit-pieces-ai/README.md

-# Commit Pieces for Developer
+# Commit Pieces for Developer AI

-Commit Pieces for Developer is a Visual Studio Code extension that uses the Pieces for Developer API to enhance the code commit process.
+Commit Pieces for Developer AI is a Visual Studio Code extension that uses the Pieces for Developer to enhance the code commit process.

 ## Configuration

-To use Commit Pieces for Developer, you need to configure your Pieces for Developer API key.
+To use Commit Pieces for Developer AI, you need to install **[Pieces for Developer](https://pieces.app/)**.
 Follow these steps:

 1. You don't need any API key to use Commit Pieces for Developer.
 2. Click on the Sparkle icon in the Source Control icon in the VS Code toolbar.